Spring 2026 John Jay College

 Accessibility Services

-If you are a student with a disability (temporary or permanent), please reach out to the Office of Accessibility Services (OAS) at accessibilityservices@jjay.cuny.edu.
-OAS works in partnership with the entire John Jay community to ensure access to all areas of campus life and to arrange appropriate academic adjustments, programs, and services.
+If you are a student with a disability (temporary or permanent), please reach out to the Office of Accessibility Services (OAS) at [email protected].

 Tools & Setup